 It was recorded at PyCon Argentina, and I’ll post the link to it when I have it!

-the build is christophe pettus' software development blog. it has an rss feed. christophe does application and database consulting through PostgreSQL Experts.
+the build is christophe pettus' software development blog. it has an rss feed. christophe is ceo of PostgreSQL Experts, Inc.